 , Filey, North Yorkshire, YO14 0DP

 Join us for a day of practical conservation and reserve management tasks at Filey Dams Nature Reserve, a surviving stretch of freshwater marsh that acts as a haven for plants, small mammals and amphibians.
-It is also ideally placed near the Yorkshire coast for migratory birds, many of which can be seen here.
+It is ideally placed near the Yorkshire coast for migratory birds, many of which can be seen here.

 Useful Information for Task Days